Gabbie Hanna

-Gabrielle Hanna (born February 7, 1991) is an American internet personality, singer-songwriter, author, and YouTuber.
-She rose to prominence on the video platforms Vine and YouTube before releasing her debut single, "Out Loud", in 2017.
-Her debut extended play, 2WayMirror, was released on May 31, 2019, and her second EP, Bad Karma, was released on May 15, 2020.
-Her debut album, Trauma Queen, was released on July 22, 2022.
+Gabrielle Jeannette Hanna Kroner (born February 7, 1991) is an American influencer, singer-songwriter, and YouTuber.
+She rose to prominence on the video platforms Vine and YouTube.
+She released her debut single, "Out Loud", in 2017, followed by the EPs 2WayMirror (2019) and Bad Karma (2020).
+She later released her first two studio albums, Trauma Queen and This Time Next Year (both 2022).